 Please use this one tip when creating websites, especially sites students use to learn: Please limit the number of elements on a website page.
 Too many elements and too much scrolling is not pleasant for the viewer.
 This rule about limiting elements applies to colors as well.
 Consider these rules when designing Google Slides as well.
 Avoid too many colors and too many elements on a single slide.

 What do you think?
-How do you create good design in G Suite?
+How do you create good design in Google Workspace?
 Please comment below or tweet me, @TomEMullaney.